 Oxycodone Test Strips

-Oxycodone is a pure agonist opioid used to treat pain with a potency equivalent to that of morphine.
+Oxycodone Test Strips is a pure agonist opioid.
+It used to treat pain with a potency equivalent to that of morphine.
 The most common pharmaceutical drugs based on oxycodone are Oxycontin, Percodan, and Percocet.
-Although approved for medical use, opioids like oxycodone have a high potential for abuse.
-In fact, opioids are the most commonly abused class of prescription medications in the US.
+Although approved for medical use, opioids like Oxycodone Test Strips have a high potential for abuse.
+In fact, opioids the most commonly abused class of prescription medications in the US.

 Oxycodone is an opioid, a class of drugs whose principle therapeutic action is analgesia.
 Under the Controlled Substances Act, prescription drugs containing oxycodone are classified as Schedule II drugs: drugs that are approved for medical use but have a high potential for abuse and severe physical and psychological dependence.

 Readily available as a prescription drug, doctors prescribe oxycodone for pain.
 The increased therapeutic use of opioids such as oxycodone for pain has been a major contributor to the growing opioid epidemic.
 As a result, providers require an effective monitoring strategy when prescribing these highly potent, highly effective, and highly addictive pharmaceuticals.

 Immunoassay drug testing for oxycodone should be part of any effective strategy that aims to curtail drug abuse.
 With easy to use and easy to easy to understand oxycodone drug tests, providers can identify oxycodone abuse and addiction, and begin to explore diversion programs.

 Oxycodone urine drug tests are particularly useful in workplace drug testing programs.
 The use of standard multi-panel drug testing does not detect the presence of oxycodone and often causes false-negative results.
 In environments where employers require a wider range of testing resources and tools, test urine strips specifically for oxycodone metabolites can offer results for as long as 24 hours after ingestion.